The Beth Lists

 Picture

-We got to meet the cake maker and bought a slice of her lemon cake for later.
+We bought a slice of her lemon cake for later.

 Coconut Balls